 Celebrating 10 Years of Dance Making!

-coincides with some significant growth and
+this moment coincides with some exciting

-we’ll play archival videos, enjoy some yummy noshes in community with fellow artists and arts patrons.
+some yummy noshes in community with

 Where: Resource, Minneapolis, MN